ThePutty/theputty.github.io/index.md

 ---
 layout: page
 title: Hi, I'm Tomáš
-subtitle: For a start, my favourite quote is: „The wise have eyes in their heads, while the fool walks in the darkness“
+subtitle: For a start, my favourite quote is „The wise have eyes in their heads, while the fool walks in the darkness“
 ---

 My name is Tomas Putna.
 I have the following qualities: